 In the event that one or more but not all children from a multiple birth can be allocated a place(s), all of the children from that multiple birth will be admitted even if this takes the school over PAN.
 These children are exceptions to the Infant Class Size legislation.

 There are a number of additional limited exceptions to the Infant Class Size legislation, including children of UK service personnel admitted outside the normal admissions round, children with statements of special educational needs, looked after children, children with special educational needs who are normally taught in a unit attached to the school, where a procedural error has occurred, children admitted following successful appeal and children admitted outside of the normal admissions round where no other place is available.

 Please note that final decisions about admission lie with the Local Authority, not the school.

-For full details regarding our Admission Policy, please see the documents below.
+For full details regarding our Admission Policy, please see the policies section.